 Salt Lake City is normally free of snow every year from June to September.

 About half the days with snowfall in Salt Lake City leave just a skiff, amounting to less than an inch, of fresh snow on the ground.
 For 16 days a year on average, the amount of new snow totals at least an inch.

 Snowstorms of over five inches a day normally occur a couple times annually.
 But major blizzards that dump ten inches or more in one day are rare events that don't happen every year.

 How Much Snow Normally Accumulates in Salt Lake City

-For about half of winter days, Salt Lake City has at least an inch of snow on the ground.
+For nearly half of winter days, Salt Lake City has at least an inch of snow on the ground.